sanctuuary/APE_readthedocs/docs/specifications/setup.rst

 Configuration file
 ^^^^^^^^^^^^^^^^^^

-The configuration file provides references to all therefor required information:
+In order to run APE from the command line, a (JSON) configuration file needs to be provided.
+The file provides references to all required information, that can be classified in the following 3 groups:

-1. *Domain model* - classification of the types and operations in the domain in form of an **ontology** (see `ontology example <../demo/imagemagick.html#ontology>`_ in OWL) and a **tool annotation file** (see `tool annotations example <../demo/imagemagick.html#tools>`_ in JSON).
+1. *Domain model* - classification of the types and operations in the domain in form of an **ontology** (see `ontology example <../demo/imagemagick.html#ontology>`_ in OWL format) and a **tool annotation file** (see `tool annotations example <../demo/imagemagick.html#tools>`_ in JSON format).
 2. *Workflow specification* - including a list of **workflow inputs/outputs** and template-based (see constraint templates) **workflow constraints** (see workflow constraints example)
 3. *Parameters* for the synthesis execution, such as the number of desired solutions, output directory, system configurations, etc.

+Although the command line tool takes the configuration file as a whole, the configuration can be divided into **core** and **run configuration** segments.
+This is especially visible when working with the APE API, where the two are explicitly distinguished.

-APE requires an configuration file to set up the framework.
-This includes the domain ontology and tool annotations.
-After the framework is initialized, you can run APE by providing a run configuration.
+The **core configuration** provides the crucial information needed to initially setup the environment, it can also be seen as *domain model configuration*, as it includes the information regarding the domain ontology and tool annotations.
+Once the framework is initialized, the user can run APE by providing a **run configuration**.

+The **run configuration** contains all the information needed to execute the workflow synthesis and present the results to the user.
+This information includes the workflow specification (workflow inputs/ outputs and workflow constraints) and the execution parameters (such as path to the directory where the solutions will be generated, number of solutions needed, etc.).

-These configurations are in JSON format and could be joined together to serve as a setup- as well as a run configuration, because APE will only read the required fields.
+These configurations are in JSON format and could be joined together, to serve as a setup- as well as a run configuration, because APE will only read the required fields.
+This is viible when APE is run from command line.

 Examples of configurations can be found under `Use cases and Demos <../demo/imagemagick/imagemagick.html>`_.

 Core configuration
 ~~~~~~~~~~~~~~~~~~

-The core configuration file is used to set up the APE framework.
-This file includes a Taxonomy file
+The core configuration is structured as follows:

 +-----------------------------------+--------------------------------------------------------------------+
 | Tag                               | Description                                                        |